danrice92/bristle-js/README.md

-# CloneForge JS
+# Course of Life JS

-CloneForge allows you to plan out and visualize career changes.
+Course of Life is a personal career portfolio builder.
 This is the EmberJS client.

 ## Prerequisites